Harvest Festival highlighted ag, potato demonstrations

 Historic farm equipment will be running this weekend for the Legacy of the Plains Museum’s 26th annual Harvest Festival on Sept.
 17-18.

-The festival will highlight potato harvest demonstrations harvest this year — by hand, horse and machine.
+The festival will highlight potato harvest demonstrations this year — by hand, horse and machine.

 “We do a five-year rotation, potatoes are this year and next year will be forage crops,” Dave Wolf, the Legacy of the Plains Museum executive director, said.